llamm-de/covid_data_aachen/README.md

 All data contained in the ```data``` directory is licensed under the Open Database License.
 Please see the [LICENSE.md](data/LICENSE.md) file for further information.

 ### Web-Scraper & Notebooks
-The source code of the webscraper, the provided notebooks as well as all other source code are licensed under the MIT license.
+All source code provided in this project is licensed under the MIT license.
 Please see the [LICENSE.md](scripts/LICENSE.md) file for further information.